 Advanced Oral Practice in English as a Second Language (GS 202)

-An introduction to theories, applications, and issues related to teaching English as a Second Language (ESL).
-Topics of study include an overview of second language acquisition theory, working with diverse populations, making content area lessons accessible to ESL/ELL students.
+This course introduces students to theories, applications, and issues related to teaching English as a Second Language (ESL) and English Language Learners (ELL).
+Students read second language acquisition theory and learn strategies for working with diverse populations and for making content area lessons accessible to ESL/ELL students.
 The course includes a field observation practicum component.
 Block 8.